 (Note: Some appliances may not be allowed in the barracks.)

 Slow-cookers can help you turn nearly any combination of ingredients into a delicious, comforting, and low-cost dish with plenty of leftovers.

-- Purchase cheaper cuts of meat.
-The slightly tougher, and therefore, cheaper cuts forms of meat are perfect for the slow-cooker.
+The slightly tougher, and therefore, less expensive cuts forms of meat are perfect for the slow-cooker.
 The long hours and low temperature of the slow-cooker will soften even the toughest of meats.

 low sodium canned vegetables is a great time saver for your slow cooked meal.
 Canned vegetables only need to be heated.
 Put your canned vegetables in during the final 45 minutes of your cooking time so they retain their shape and texture.

 * Note: The above recommendation does not apply to canned beans like pinto beans, black beans, garbanzo beans, etc. You can put these in at the start of the cooking time and their texture will not be diminished.